Buying a new car on credit card

 Haggle with the car dealer for all you can

 If you can pay the dealer directly by credit card you should.
 They will charge you around 2.5% to pay a balance of over £500 on a credit card.
-This is likely to be less that you’d pay via the specialist transfer credit card mentioned a moment ago.
+This is likely to be less than you’d pay via the specialist transfer credit card mentioned a moment ago.

 As we’ve seen in other articles, dealers profit from a sale in a variety of ways.
 Finance, extended warranties and even credit card fees are all profit pots to the average savvy car dealership.

-As a dealer, I’ve paid around .075% as a fee to the merchant (card machine provider) each time a customer has paid with credit card.
+As a dealer, I’ve paid around .075% as a fee to the merchant (card machine provider) each time a customer has paid by credit card.
 I easily charged 2% and sometimes 3% interest to the customer when they paid for their car via credit card.
 So if they were paying £4500 on their credit card I may charge them 3% and make an additional £135!

 But believe me, you can negotiate the rate of interest (or fee) that the dealer is charging you.
 Most dealerships will be paying an absolute maximum of 1% per credit card transaction.
 You now know that they’re making money off of your payment method.
 I recommend making them a reasonable offer and telling them that you know the kind of fees merchants are charging these days.
 Why not offer them a 1.5% fee?
 They make a few pounds and it saves you money too.
 If you are clever about it try and leverage this as a final bartering tool to get the best car deal you possibly can.